Glassait/FOLD_Bot/README.md

 -   Rework json related singleton to better readability, documentation and efficiency
 -   Fix bug when back-upping json file when backup folder doesn't exist
+-   Add slash command to see list of all observed clans
+-   Change the time to answer trivia question

 ### 2.2.10